Kustlik/Raid-Simulator-Not-Finished/README.md

 # Raid-Simulator-Not-Finished
-Raid Simulator is a simulator predicting a Survival, "Dps" and "Hps" using a data from [warcraftlogs.com](https://www.warcraftlogs.com/) written in Unity, project used to self-learning.
+Raid Simulator is a simulator predicting a Survival, "Dps" and "Hps" using a data from warcraftlogs.com written in Unity, project used to self-learning.
 Finished project is builded in WebGL version.
+This is my very first project, code is heavly nested and needs a lot of refactorization.
+I wrote it when i had no idea how to properly manage code and transfer data properly between functions.

 THIS IS NOT FINISHED VERSION OF A PROJECT, A LOT OF FEATURES ARE MISSING.

 ## Important Note